plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 }
 ```

-I'm sure somebody could make this more efficient but it works.
-Another thought was that I could trnaslate the `HalpLMStub` to a physical address using the `GetPhysicalAddress` function and do a more targetted search for the signature.
+I'm sure somebody could make this more efficient... but it works.
+Another thought was that I could translate the `HalpLMStub` to a physical address using the `GetPhysicalAddress` function and do a more targetted search for the signature.

 The helper functions are shown below (if you are using the code don't forget the struct I haven't included):